England gets new set of restrictions for end of COVID lockdown

 “We must hold out against the virus until testing and vaccines come to our rescue and reduce the need for restrictions.”

+But they might save their anger for when the various regions of England are allocated their tiers, ranging from the lowest at tier 1 to the highest at 3, on Thursday.

-Reporting by Kate Holton, Elizabeth Piper, Editing by Alistair Smout and Kevin Liffey
+Reporting by Elizabeth Piper, William James and Kate Holton, Editing by Alistair Smout, Kevin Liffey and Nick Macfie

 Our Standards: The Thomson Reuters Trust Principles.